-- Each of you has been allocated a VM (thanks to Mirko Mariotti), with CentOS 7, a public IP address, 4GB RAM, a 20GB disk and 2 Virtual CPU. - You should have already received your credentials to access your VM if not, let us know now. - You should now log on to your VM.
+- Each of you has been allocated a VM with CentOS 7, a public IP address, 4GB RAM, a 20GB disk and 2 Virtual CPU. - You should have already received your credentials to access your VM - if not, let us know now. - You should now log on to your VM.
 We will use it for the hands-on on containers and in other lectures during this course.